Keep calm with Calming Floral Spray even when the most famous dog show is over.

-Crufts is over now so life is pretty much back to normal.
-We had an amazing time, even though the show was considerably quieter this year because of the virus, and it was so enjoyable talking to people about my products and listening to their experiences, feedbacks and suggestions.
+Crufts is over now!
+And our life is pretty much back to normal.
+We had an amazing time!!
+However, the show was considerably quieter this year because of the virus.
+I really enjoyed talking to people about my products and listening to their experiences, feedbacks, and suggestions.

 The best seller?
 You guessed right… Calming Floral Spray.

 I launched the 30ml ‘pocket-size’ bottle on Thursday which is perfect

 for handlers and dog trainers, or anyone for that matter, who needs to keep Calming Floral Spray handy.
 It comes in use

 especially at shows like Crufts which are busy, buzzing, and noisy.
 Calming Floral Spray is almost a necessity in

 situations like these, especially for young dogs like our Preston.